software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 _Scrum_ is an iterative software development process framework that defines practical ways to carry out agile software development principles.
 The [Scrum Guide](https://scrumguides.org/scrum-guide.html) is the official guide to Scrum.
 During the course we will use Scrum to manage our software development process.
 This week we will learn about Scrum in theory and week three onwards we will apply the knowledge with our project.

-Before starting working on the exercises, read at least the chapters "Scrum Definition", "Scrum Theory", "Scrum Values", "Scrum Team" and "Scrum Events" from the [Scrum Guide](https://scrumguides.org/scrum-guide.html).
+Before starting working on the exercises, read at least the chapters "Scrum Definition", "Scrum Theory", "Scrum Values", "Scrum Team", "Scrum Events" and "Scrum Artifacts" from the [Scrum Guide](https://scrumguides.org/scrum-guide.html).

 ![Scrum process](/assets/scrum.png)